-- Dual-surface imaging-The HiSeq 3000 uses a two-camera, four-sensor epifluorescence system with cutting-edge scanning technology to enable dual surface imaging. - Patterned flow cell-A patterned flow cell allows the generation of sequencing clusters in an ordered arrangement, which increases output reads and data. - ► High-capacity reagent chiller-The reagent compartment is a high-capacity chiller that holds enough reagents for the entire sequencing run. - Integrated fluidics for paired-end runs-Integrated paired-end fluidics provide reagents from the reagent compartment to the flow cell for Read 2 resynthesis and for indexed sequencing. - ▶ Interface control options The instrument software interface provides options for setting up a run and operating the instrument.
-Use the touch screen monitor or the integrated keyboard to provide input. - Real-time base calling The instrument software extracts intensities from images and performs quality-scored base calling on the instrument computer.
+- ▶ Dual-surface imaging-The HiSeq 4000 uses a two-camera, four-sensor epifluorescence system with cutting-edge scanning technology to enable dual surface imaging. - ▶ Patterned flow cell-A patterned flow cell allows the generation of sequencing clusters in an ordered arrangement, which increases output reads and data. - ▶ Dual flow cells-The HiSeq 4000 is a dual flow cell system, which allows sequencing of a single flow cell or 2 flow cells with different read lengths simultaneously. - ► High-capacity reagent chiller-The reagent compartment is a high-capacity chiller that holds enough reagents for the entire sequencing run. - Integrated fluidics for paired-end runs-Integrated paired-end fluidics provide reagents from the reagent compartment to the flow cell for Read 2 resynthesis and for indexed sequencing. - Interface control options-The instrument software interface provides options for setting up a run and operating the instrument.
+Use the touch screen monitor or the integrated keyboard to provide input. - Real-time base calling-The instrument software extracts intensities from images and performs quality-scored base calling on the instrument computer.
 This method allows monitoring of quality metrics during the run and saves time during subsequent data analysis.
-Downstream analysis of sequencing data can be performed with Illumina[®] analysis software or third-party software on a custom infrastructure. - BaseSpace[®] Sequence Hub integration-The sequencing workflow is integrated with BaseSpace Sequence Hub, the Illumina genomics computing environment for data analysis, storage, and collaboration.
+Downstream analysis of sequencing data can be performed with Illumina[®] analysis software or third-party software on a custom infrastructure. - ▶ BaseSpace[®] Sequence Hub integration The sequencing workflow is integrated with BaseSpace Sequence Hub, the Illumina genomics computing environment for data analysis, storage, and collaboration.
 As the run progresses, output files are streamed in real time to BaseSpace Sequence Hub or BaseSpace Onsite Sequence Hub.